MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/chromium-devtools-protocol.md

     webView.CoreWebView2.Navigate(@"C:\{path\to\file}\geolocation.html");
     ```

-1. Ensure the `geolocation.html` file displays in your WebView2 control app.
+1. Ensure the `geolocation.html` file is displayed in your WebView2 control app.

     :::image type="complex" source="./media/initial-geolocate.png" alt-text="Display the geolocater.html file in your WebView2 control app." lightbox="./media/initial-geolocate.png":::
        Display the `geolocation.html` file in your WebView2 control app